cabooster/UTOM/README.md

 * NVIDIA GPU + CUDA 10.0

 ## Building environment
 We recommend configuring a new environment named *UTOM* on your machine to avoid version conflicts of some packages.
-The typical install time on a desktop computer with CUDA support is about 10 minutes.
 We assume that *corresponding NVIDIA GPU support and CUDA 10.0* has been installed on your machine.
 * Check your CUDA version
 ```
 $ cat /usr/local/cuda/version.txt